The Theory of Money, Part 28

 Sidenote: I have used all male characters to this point, and it’s because I am imagining this all to be taking place during the (illogical) time period when women were not often the tradespeople or banking leaders or government leaders.
 If my lack of anachronistic gender balancing offends you, I suggest you share this blog and all its injustices with everyone you know.

-Taxing is unpopular.
-Borrowing money is limited by the number of people willing to lend money to the government.
+And, as for borrowing money, it’s limited by the number of people willing to lend money to the government.
 Borrowing money also means he has to pay it back, plus interest, which he doesn’t like because ultimately he’s going to have to tax more (or cut spending) to do it.
-He has enough foresight to recognize that borrowing is pretty much just deferred taxation.
+He has enough foresight to recognize that government borrowing is just deferred taxation.

 By the way, how do governments borrow money anyway?
 They have two options.
 They can do what everyone else does and ask a bank for a loan.
 Or they can simply sell government bonds.